-Not only does The OkCupid Blog tackle the topic of modern dating through its posts, it frequently turns to its own users to substantiate its arguments.
-Key words from user profiles are analyzed and tallied to pinpoint trends and discrepancies in everything from politics and slang to pop culture and, of course, dating.
-The fun infographics are a bonus.
+If you're an OkCupid user, you absolutely need to check out the OkCupid blog.
+Not only does The OkCupid Blog tackle the topic of modern dating through its posts, but it also frequently turns to its own users to substantiate its arguments.
+Keywords from user profiles are analyzed and tallied to pinpoint trends and discrepancies in everything from politics and slang to pop culture and, of course, dating.

 DatingAdvice.com is where you can go for—you guessed it—advice on all things dating.
 Expert advice is provided for relationships of all orientations and ages, while a lively forum provides a venue for the site's 68,000-plus readers to connect.

 By chronicling her (mis)adventures in online dating, the 30-something woman behind this blog finds humor where few would expect it (OKCupid trolls included).
 She supplements her posts with regular podcasts, and isn't a stranger to Twitter.